swoopla/docker-antivirus/README.md

 ### Introduction

-Build for [rordi/docker-antivirus](https://hub.docker.com/r/rordi/docker-antivirus/) Docker image running [Linux Malware Detect (LMD)](https://github.com/rfxn/linux-malware-detect) with [ClamAV](https://github.com/vrtadmin/clamav-devel) as the scanner.
+This is a fork of [rordi/docker-antivirus](https://hub.docker.com/r/rordi/docker-antivirus/) Docker image running [Linux Malware Detect (LMD)](https://github.com/rfxn/linux-malware-detect) with [ClamAV](https://github.com/vrtadmin/clamav-devel) as the scanner.

-rordi/docker-antivirus provides a plug-in container to e.g. scan file uploads in web applications before further processing.
+This fork removes the inotify which sometimes doesn't work with MacOS and replaces it with a simple loop that checks the directory every 30 seconds.

 The container requires three volume mounts from where to take files to scan, and to deliver back scanned files and scan reports.

 The container auto-updates the LMD and ClamAV virus signatures once per hour.

-Optionally, an email alert can be sent to a specified email address whenever a virus/malware is detected in a file.

 ### Required volume mounts